Are you Addicted to Sugar?

 - A 12-year-old boy is consuming a steady amount of soda and white flour, and as a result, needs a liver transplant.

 - A child at two years old weighs 50 pounds and cannot walk because they are so fat, is needless to say, extremely alarming and concerning.

 Would you want this for your child?
 Or perhaps you are reading this right now because it has already happened to one of your offspring, and you are desperately seeking help.
 Or maybe you are the one suffering.
 This is likely as today one in two Americans has Type 2 diabetes or pre-diabetes.

-Robert Lustig, author of Fat Chance: The Bitter Truth About Sugar and professor of pediatric endocrinology at University of California, is one of the leaders in the movement against sugar and its toxicity.
-He says that when considering the cause of Type 2 (noninsulin-dependent) diabetes, its not the amount of calories that are consumed that matter, but the type of calories.
+Robert Lustig, the author of Fat Chance: The Bitter Truth About Sugar and professor of pediatric endocrinology at the University of California, is one of the leaders in the movement against sugar and its toxicity.
+He says that when considering the cause of Type 2 (noninsulin-dependent) diabetes, it’s not the number of calories that are consumed that matter, but the type of calories.

 The fact is added sugar is 11 times more potent at causing diabetes – compared to general calories that are less harmful or dare we say it, even good for your body!
 Such as vegetables, especially the green kind.

 After having read through this article, I’m positive that you have gathered enough information, to make you think twice about whether you should consume that second cookie or not.
 If you do find yourself uncontrollably eating the whole packet, even after you are aware of the damage that is being done to your body but still feel the sugar high is worth the consequences, then you, my dear, may very well be a sugar addict.